• Home

 like most kids in my class

-(including my cousin),
+(including my cousin), but

-but my inheritance comes from
+my inheritance comes from

-and her Italian wisdom—
+and Nonna’s Italian wisdom—

 that don’t translate literally.

-They’re kinda like riddles.
+Kinda like riddles.

 You just gotta figure them out.